Monster Manual II: Reception

 Monster Manual II garnered positive reviews, receiving a score of 7 out of 10 in a review in White Dwarf magazine.
 The reviewer praised the book's standard of clear presentation, and felt that the artwork was of a higher quality than that in the previous monster books.
 However, the reviewer felt that there were too many high level and overly deadly monsters, and that most of the monsters in the book were inimical to adventures.
 The reviewer did make note of the fact that there were "many interesting ideas and several well-developed tribes and hierarchies", and felt that, overall, the book is "a good, well presented addition to the AD&D series, with some very useful creatures".
 The reviewer recommended the book to anyone who likes a wide range of monsters in the game.

 Doug Cowie reviewed Monster Manual II quite favorably for Imagine magazine.
 He noted that the cover was good, and contrasted it with the first edition Monster Manual, whose cover was "universally held to be appalling" and whose "childish style" may have "seriously hampered the development of RPGs as adult games".
 As for Monster Manual II, Cowie suggested: "If you like the AD&D game, go and buy it immediately."
 Although he found some monsters "to be just plain silly", they are all "well presented, properly thought out and adequately described".

+Adam Benowitz reviewed Monster Manual II for Different Worlds magazine and stated that "Aside from the dragon shortage [...]
+MM II is excellent.
+It triumphs over old problems without creating new ones."